-OAG appoints and oversees outside counsel when it is not feasible for OAG to provide the needed legal services services and billing.
+OAG appoints and oversees outside counsel when it is not feasible for OAG to provide the needed legal services oversees services and billing.
 Several other states also charge their attorney general offices with responsibility for approving and overseeing the use of outside counsel.

-OAG is responsible for managing the use of private, outside counsel when it is not feasible for OAG to directly provide clients with needed services.
-OAG determines if and when outside counsel can be used, procures contracts for services, and oversees
+OAG is responsible for managing the use of private, outside counsel when it is not feasible for OAG to directly provide clients with the services they need.
+OAG determines if and when outside counsel can be used, procures contracts for services, and